tusia313/js-temperature-converter/README.md

 Mini-project and mini-converter at the same time!
 Fun way to practise JS basic like switch case and select dropdown.

 ## 🌌 First look
-Really basic front, but decent if You ask me.
+Really basic front, but decent, if You ask me.

 ![first page](./img/screen_1.png)